Skip to content

 -C, --color BOOLEAN ❌ No N/A CLI-only presentation flag (not used by MCP)

-Key Takeaways: - Server-level options (--error-mode, --log-file): Set once when server starts, apply to all tool calls - Tool-level options (root, resultset, staleness, tracked_globs): CLI args provide defaults; per-tool JSON params override when provided - CLI-only options (--format, --source, etc.): Not applicable to MCP mode
+Key Takeaways: - Server-level options (--error-mode, --log-file): Set once when server starts, apply to all tool calls - Tool-level options (root, resultset, raise_on_stale, tracked_globs): CLI args provide defaults; per-tool JSON params override when provided - CLI-only options (--format, --source, etc.): Not applicable to MCP mode

 CLI-only presentation flags (-f/--format, -s/--source, -c/--context-lines, -C/--color, and CLI -o/--sort-order defaults) never flow into MCP.
 Pass sort_order explicitly in each tool request when you need non-default ordering.